 Can you help me with the identification of the bark beetle I have?

 Each type of bark beetle typically only goes after a few tree species.
 So, the easiest way to see what kind of bark beetle is attacking your tree is to figure out what type of tree you have.

 How can I get rid of bark beetles?
 Is there treatment for bark beetles?

 Start by keeping your tree healthy.
 That means watering when it’s dry, properly fertilizing, and booking regular tree inspections.

 Then, if warranted, you may want to treat for bark beetles proactively to prevent beetle attacks.

-“We apply bark beetle treatments annually.
+Bark beetle treatments can be applied annually.
 You have to decide if you want to fight these pests over and over again.
-Or if you want to get rid of the tree and start over,” says District manager of Davey’s East Bay, California office.
+Or if you want to get rid of the tree and start over.

 As mentioned above, once you spot symptoms of bark beetles, it’s usually too late to save the tree.